DataObjects-NET/dataobjects-net/ReadMe.md

           .Where(author => author.FirstName=="Anton" && author.LastName=="Chekhov")
           .FirstOrDefault();

-        //if Anton Pavlovish isn't in database yet then and him if (existingAuthor==null) {
+        //if Anton Pavlovich isn't in database yet then and him if (existingAuthor==null) {
           existingAuthor = new new Author(session) {
             FirstName = "Anton",